bhegazy/bhegazy.github.io/content/aws-security-specialty-certificate/index.md

 ## It's OK to Reschedule Your Exam

 Hey, no need to stress if you're thinking about rescheduling your exam because you're not quite ready.
 It's totally cool to give yourself some extra time to prepare.
 After all, the main goal is to pass the exam, right?
 So, take the time you need to make sure you've got this!

 And if you need someone's permission to reschedule, consider this your official go-ahead from me.
-Just remember, your success and well-being are what matter most, so focus on getting well-prepared for the exam.
+Just remember, your success and well-being are what matter most, so focus on getting well-prepared for the exam :smile: .

 <br>